jameswilddev/react-native-app-helpers/services/SessionStore/readme.md

 # `react-native-app-helpers/SessionStore`

-A wrapper around EncryptedStorage which adds:
+A wrapper around `expo-secure-store` which adds:

 - Concurrency control.
 - JSON parsing and serialization.